syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * []

-It holds the name of the resource field to be bound to the Scheduler appointments which contains the resource Id.
+It holds the name of the resource field to be bound to the Schedule appointments that contains the resource Id.

 #### Example